rstms/txTrader/README.md

 txTrader - Twisted Trading API Controller
 =========================================

-txTrader aims to eliminate the complexity of managing and interacting with multiple trading system APIs.
+txTrader aims to eliminate the complexity of managing and interacting with multiple trading system APIs, presenting a native python interface.

 Features